bv-bjj/martindejos/README.md

 🌱Full-Stack Web developer focused on Front-End.
 Interested in UX/UI design and agile & scrum methodologies.
-Energetic and productive person with a diverse background, experienced working in international environments.
+Energetic and productive person with a diverse background - with experience working in international environments.
 I am highly motivated to continue learning and improving my craft.
 <br>

 Contact through: [Linkedin] & [Portfolio]